Striveworks/valor/docs/technical_concepts.md

 Note that Velour does _not_ store raw data (such as underlying images) or facilitate model inference.
 Only the following items are stored in Postgres:

-- GroundTruth annotations
+- Groundtruth annotations
 - Predictions outputted from a model
 - Metadata from any of Velour's various classes
 - Evaluation metrics computed by Velour
 - State related to any of the above

 ## Supported Task Types

 As of January 2024, Velour supports the following types of supervised learning tasks and associated metrics:

 - Classification (including multi-label classification)
     - F1
-  - AUCROC
+    - ROC AUC
     - Accuracy
     - Precision
     - Recall
 - Object detection
     - AP
     - mAP
-  - AP Averaged Over IOU's
+    - AP Averaged Over IOUs
-  - mAP Averaged Over IOU's
+    - mAP Averaged Over IOUs
 - Segmentation (including both instance and semantic segmentation)
     - IOU
     - mIOU

 For descriptions of each of these metrics, see our [Metrics](metrics.md) page.

-We expect the Velour framework to extend well to other types of supervised learning tasks, and plan to expand our supported task types in future releases.
+We expect the Velour framework to extend well to other types of supervised learning tasks and plan to expand our supported task types in future releases.

 ## Components